 One of the most difficult things about senior vision issues is that they tend to develop slowly over time and they often don’t come with a number of noticeable symptoms.
 The best way to determine if a vision issue is in fact forming is to take your loved one in for annual exams.

 The Most Common Age-Related Eye Issues

-There are four very common eye related issues that impact seniors.
+There are four very common eye-related issues that impact seniors.
 While these aren’t the only vision problems seniors can suffer from, the more you know about these more common ailments, the better.

-Cataracts is one of the most common eye issues to impact seniors today.
+Cataracts are one of the most common eye issues to impact seniors today.
 Cataracts form over time and cloud the area of the eye that is supposed to remain clear.
 The location and size of your cataracts can impact your normal vision.
 Cataracts typically develop in both eyes, not just one and can cause decreased contrast sensitivity, sensitivity to glares, blurry vision and dull-looking colors.